-Welcome to the Cognitive Neuroscience of Aging Laboratory at WSU
+Welcome to the Healthy Brain Aging Laboratory

-We study how the brain changes with age and how these changes are related to changes in memory and problem solving skills in healthy adults.
-We are especially interested in finding out how individual differences in predisposition to vascular disease affect age-related changes in brain and cognition.
-Since 2001, we have been conducting a long-term follow-up longitudinal investigation, in which we use magnetic resonance imaging (MRI) to study changes in brain structure in healthy adult volunteers within a wide age range (18 – 90 years).
-We also conduct studies on age-related differences in various cognitive abilitities such as memory, problem solving, and spatial navigation.
+In the Healthy Brain Aging Lab, we study how the brain changes with age and how these changes are related to changes in memory and problem solving skills in healthy adults.
+We are especially interested in finding out how individual differences in predisposition to vascular disease affect age-related changes in brain and cognition, and increase risk for Alzheimer's Disease and related dementia.

 Learn more about our studies and how to participate in them.